trustprotocol/karst/README.md

   - Explanation: password for chain account
   - Example: 123456

-### Configurations for provider
+### Configurations for merchant
-If you want to be a provider, please provide the correct sworker url and select a file system to fill in the relevant information
+If you want to be a merchant, please provide the correct sworker url and select a file system to fill in the relevant information
 - 'sworker.base_url'
   - Explanation: sworker base url
   - Example: 127.0.0.1:12222